Skip to main content

 You'll be taught at Houghall Campus(opens in new tab) at East Durham College.

-Teaching methods include practical sessions at the college and in industry settings, lectures, discussions, case studies and workshops.
-You'll also be encouraged to develop independent study skills.
+Teaching methods include practical sessions at the college and in industry settings.
+You'll also take part in lectures, discussions, case studies and workshops.
+You’ll also be encouraged to build your independent study skills.

 Assessment methods include evaluation of work experience, reports, presentations, and practical tests.